-SOC 4970: Independent Study in Sociology (1-3)

-Individual, instructor-supervised research into selected topics in sociology.
+SOC 4970: Independent Study in Sociology (1-3) Prerequisite: Permission of instructor Individual, instructor-supervised research into selected topics in sociology.
 Offered on an individual basis with approval of the instructor.

-SOC 4980: Field Work in Clinical Sociology (3)
+SOC 4980: Field Work in Clinical Sociology (3) Prerequisite: Permission of instructor